sanxing-chen/BERTest/README.md

 - A csv file record all the coverage changes during the process
 - A txt file record all failures trigered by the generated tests
 - A png file illustrate coverage under each of three neuron coverage metrics changing with the number of generated tests

+At the first time, the program will automatically download the DistilBERT model used in our tool.
+Running the program in CPU could eat out lot of computation resource and take much longer (1min for one experiment unit) than the GPU mode.

 # Experimental Results